-LGL221/LGS230 Civil Litigation II (LS)
+LGL221 Civil Litigation II (LS)

 This course provides students with an overview of the litigation process with an emphasis on the discovery, trial, and post-trial phases of state civil litigation.
 Students will use the resources of a law library and/or online information sources to locate the rules of procedure, analyze and solve legal research problems, and draft legal documents.
+Students will also explore the use of technology within law firms and the civil litigation practice.

-Prerequisites: LGL220/LGS140 Civil Litigation I Terms Offered: As needed
+Prerequisites: LGL220 Terms Offered: FI

-LGL230/LGS220 Torts
+LGL230 Torts